cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 ##############################
-Blog tutorial - Adding a layer
+Blog Tutorial - Adding a layer
 ##############################

 Create a Post Model